TolgaTatli/Moon/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 - Live server (builds and reloads the browser on changes)
 - No hassle asset management requiring no code, on your part, to load and parse assets
   - Assets are required and hashed via webpack, you can now guarantee that when you push an update, everyone will get the new files and not cached ones
+  - Assets class created automatically allowing you to access all the assets and their frames and sprites (in the case of Atlases and Audiosprites) in a compiler validating way!
 - Setting up the game size and scaling through a script that does it all for you
   - Automatic template background
   - Sets up the size the game so that it is scaled only when absolutely necessary